April 30th, 2020

 BVI Traveller has researched the latest information on the Coronavirus Pandemic and how it is affecting the British Virgin Islands.
-In addition, the British Virgin Islands has announced a series of measures aimed at protecting the territory from the spread of coronavirus.
+In addition, the British Virgin Islands has announced a series of measures and travel restrictions aimed at protecting the territory from the spread of coronavirus.

 The Government of the Virgin Islands has received a donation of over 10,000 pieces of protective gear including medical masks, gowns, gloves, glasses and temperature measurers from the Bank of Asia to assist in the fight against the COVID-19 pandemic.